PERIOD (TITIK)

 Benar: I like you; John likes you, too.

-2. When the clauses are separated by a conjunctive adverb or other parenthetical expression set off by commas.
+2. When the clauses are separated by a conjunctive adverb or

 Benar: I am crucified with Christ; nevertheless, I live.--Galatians 2:20.